-The typical advertiser has one primary set of goals with their Facebook ads: Generate the most conversions at the lowest cost.
+The typical advertiser has one primary set of goals with their Facebook ads: Generate the most A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More at the lowest cost.
 This tunnel vision neglects the importance of traffic.

 The missing variable to your strategy: Run ads with the sole purpose of driving traffic.

 This has always been the cornerstone of my Facebook ads strategy.
-It’s the focus of my upcoming training course on Strategic Traffic.
 It’s an approach that isn’t for everyone, but it makes a huge difference.

 Let’s dig into the benefits of spending money on Facebook ads for the sole purpose of driving traffic to a blog post…